gerbrand/www.gerbrand-ict.nl/opensource/index.markdown

 Lately I work a lot with [Ethereum](https://www.ethereum.org/) software, using [Embark](https://github.com/iurimatias/embark-framework) and [Geth](https://github.com/ethereum/go-ethereum/wiki/geth).

-I use, and have used Java a lot too, using the pletora of open-source components, frameowrks and libraries to be found on [Maven](http://search.maven.org/).
+I use, and have used Java a lot too, using the pletora of open-source components, frameworks and libraries to be found on [Maven](http://search.maven.org/).

 ## Past projects